Sandbox backends now ship in a dedicated

 Pick a backend based on where the code runs and how much you trust it.All Built-in Sandbox Backends

-PR #2003 exposes all seven sandboxes throughSandboxRegistry — selectable by string name from the CLI or Python.
+PR #2003 exposes all built-in sandboxes throughSandboxRegistry — selectable by string name from the CLI or Python.

 praisonai.sandbox entry-point group):